SecureNet

 WiFi Access Point

-SecureNet includes a TP-Link EAP720 access point configured in Stand Alone mode: no cloud dependency, no subscriptions, full VLAN support.
+OSS offers an optional enterprise-grade Omada EAP720 wireless access point, professionally configured in Stand Alone mode: no cloud dependency, no subscriptions, full VLAN support.

 Specifications